 Check out these parks to get up close and personal to nature’s best in (or near) the Summit City!

-With this rainy past few month and our many wetlands, it would also be best to check park websites prior to your visit for flooding information, as trails can be underwater after it rains.
+With our many wetlands, it would also be best to check park websites prior to your visit for flooding information, as trails can be underwater after it rains.

 Located in Southwest Allen County, Fox Island is like stepping into a quiet wilderness.
 In the rain or on gloomy days especially, there’s a certain solitude of dripping rain and sighing trees that gives you a sense of peace and quiet.